Vikasnash/SAS-Excel-Fix/readme.md

 ## Background

 When using PROC EXPORT in SAS Viya 3.5 to generate Excel files, the resulting core.xml metadata inside the .xlsx package may contain improperly formatted created and modified date-time values.
-This can cause issues with compliance, audit trails, or downstream processing.
+This can cause issues with downstream processing.

 ## Problem